iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Geometry/Strict Separations Theorem.md

 > $$
 > The point $a$ lies in the lowe half space and the point $y$ lines in the upper half space of the separation line with perpendicular vector $a$.(WLOG assuming a is positive).

+**Remark:**
+The theorem has its combinatorics optimization's counter parts regarding matrix inequality, see [[Farkas's Lama]] for more.

 ---
 ### **Proof**